ESL One Cologne 2018: 1st quarterfinals

 While Natus Vincere was the favorite to win the series, Fnatic also had a good chance to steal the series away.
 However, the legendary Swedish brand struggled as Na'Vi took ten of the first eleven rounds before Fnatic managed to salvage a few rounds, but Fnatic was starting on the more favored side and Na'Vi looked to easily take the first map.
-Na'Vi eventually reached a 15-4 scoreling, but Fnatic started a massive comeback by getting eight unanswered rounds.
+Na'Vi eventually reached a 15-4 scoreline, but Fnatic started a massive comeback by getting eight unanswered rounds.
 Na'Vi would later close out the map, but Fnatic had momentum going into the next map.
 Na'Vi would shut down any momentum Fnatic had as the CIS team took the last six rounds of the first half.
 Fnatic would try to start another comeback, but it was too late as Na'Vi closed out the series, led by Egor "flamie" Vasilyev's 54 kills.

 2nd quarterfinals

 The dark horse of the tournament made it to the Lanxess Arena in front of its home crowd against G2's new lineup.
-The two sides would be close in the first map on Cache in both halves, as BIG won the first half 8-7 and G2 won the second half 8–7 to send the game into overtime.
+The two sides would be close in the first map on Cache in both halves, as BIG won the first half 8–7 and G2 won the second half 8–7 to send the game into overtime.
 In the end, it was BIG to pull off what some would consider an upset over the French despite kennyS's massive 42 kills.
 The first map was a thriller, but the second map on Dust II would be the complete opposite.
-The Germans went up 13-0 before G2 even got a round on the board.
+The Germans went up 13–0 before G2 even got a round on the board.
 BIG would push that one round loss off to the side and simply close out the game 16–1 to cruise to the semifinals, as smooya lead his team with 48 kills in the series.